keycdn/cache-enabler/readme.txt

 = WP-CLI =

-* Clear all page caches
+* Clear all pages cache.
     `wp cache-enabler clear`

-* Clear the cache for object IDs 1, 2, and 3
+* Clear the page cache for post IDs 1, 2, and 3.
     `wp cache-enabler clear --ids=1,2,3`

-* Clear the cache for a particular URL
+* Clear the page cache for a particular URL.
     `wp cache-enabler clear --urls=https://example.com/about-us`

+* Clear all pages cache for sites with blog IDs 1, 2, and 3.
+    `wp cache-enabler clear --sites=1,2,3`

 = Website =